Linuxfabrik/lfops/roles/hetzner_vm/README.md

 ## Known Limitations

 Creating a server with only an internal network *and* a fixed IP is currently not possible.
 See https://github.com/ansible-collections/hetzner.hcloud/issues/172.
+As a workaround, you need to assign a public IP as well, preferabably `hetzner_vm__enable_public_ipv6: true` as these are free.

 ## License